dongjicheng/slambook/ch3/visualizeGeometry/Readme.txt

 1. How to compile this program:

-* use pangolin: slambook/3rdpart/Pangolin or download it from github: https://github.com/stevenlovegrove/Pangolin
+* use pangolin: slambook/3rdpart/Pangolin or download it from github: https://github.com/stevenlovegrove/Pangolin or https://github.com/zzx2GH/Pangolin.git

 * install dependency for pangolin (mainly the OpenGL): sudo apt-get install libglew-dev